Places enable the development of parallel programs that take advantage of machines with multiple processors, cores, or hardware threads.

 (let ([pls (for/list ([i (in-range 2)]) (dynamic-place "place-worker.rkt" 'place-main))]) (for ([i (in-range 2)] [p pls]) (place-channel-put p i) (printf "~a\n" (place-channel-get p))) (map place-wait pls))

-The "place-worker.rkt" module must export the place-main function that each place executes, where place-main must accept a single place channel argument:
+The "place-worker.rkt" module (in a file that is separate from the above code) must export the place-main function that each place executes, where place-main must accept a single place channel argument:

 #lang racket (provide place-main) (define (place-main pch) (place-channel-put pch (format "Hello from place ~a" (place-channel-get pch))))